landbot-org/eslint-config/CONTRIBUTING.md

 # Contributing

-All contributions are welcome.
-Please, follow the guidelines below to contribute to this project.
+Thank you for your interest in contributing to this project!
+We welcome all contributions.
+Please follow the guidelines below to ensure a smooth contribution process.

-## Pre-requisites
+## Getting Started

+### Prerequisites

-### Install pre-commit
+#### Install pre-commit

-This repository uses [pre-commit](https://pre-commit.com/) to run some checks before committing changes.
-Please, install it before making any changes.
+This repository uses [pre-commit](https://pre-commit.com/) to enforce code quality checks before committing changes.
+Install the pre-commit hooks by running:

 ```bash
 pre-commit install
 pre-commit install --hook-type commit-msg
 ```

-## Install package dependencies
+This will automatically run linters and formatters on your code before each commit.

-Install dependencies:
+### Install Package Dependencies

+Navigate to the source directory and install dependencies:

 ```bash
 cd src
 npm install
 ```

-## Setup sample project

-Install dependencies and local eslint configuration:
+### Set Up the Sample Project

+The `sample` directory contains a test project to validate the ESLint and Prettier configuration.
+To set it up:

 ```bash
 cd sample
 npm install
 ```

-To update the local eslint configuration, delete the `@landbot` folder from `node_modules` and run `npm install` again.
+**Note:** To update the local ESLint configuration during development, delete the `@landbot` folder from `node_modules` and run `npm install` again.

+Thank you for contributing!